 Is Online Sports Betting Legal in Arkansas?

-The state's existing gambling laws do not prevent anyone in Arkansas from placing bets online through licensed USA friendly online sportsbooks that are located outside of the United States.
+The state's existing gambling laws also do not prevent anyone in Arkansas from placing bets online through reputable USA friendly online sportsbooks that are located outside of the United States.
 You will find a listing of recommended offshore sportsbooks on this page.
-It is not illegal for Arkansas residents to engage in legitimate sportsbook gambling at these types of regulated sports betting sites.
+It is not illegal for Arkansas residents to engage in legitimate sportsbook gambling at these types of sports betting sites.
 They each are either licensed individually or are owned and operated by a parent company that holds legitimate licensing from multiple jurisdictions.